datavortex/QuanSimBench/README.md

 # QuanSimBench

+- The test performs a gate-by-gate simulation of a quantum computer with a full state vector description.
+- It simulates a simplified version of Shor's algorithm with an increasing number of qubits Q until resources are exhausted
+- Only the Approximate Quantum Fourier Transform is timed, not the modular exponentiation

 ## Why Quantum factorization simulation as a benchmark for HPC
 - Quantum factorization a widely known & relevant problem
 - The goal is to quantify the ability of a computer to simulate ideal quantum circuits